Skip to header Skip to Content Skip to Footer

 SPECIFIC PROGRAM RESPONSIBILITIES

-Preferred Certifications: WSI or WSI-IT, LGI or LGI-IT, CPO, and/or AFO (may achieve after hire)
+Preferred Certifications: WSI or WSI-IT, LGI or LGI-IT, CPO, and/or AFO (may obtain after hire)

-Reports to the Assistant Director of Campus Recreation - Competitive Sports
+Reports to the Assistant Director - Competitive Sports

 Responsibilities include planning, organizing, administering, and supervising competitive sports programs and team members as assigned.
 Specific duties include: recruiting, training, scheduling, supervising, and evaluating (including video evaluation) officials and support staff for assigned activities and programs; maintaining accurate statistical records related to participation, budget, and equipment inventory; coordinating and communicating departmental programs and services to designated student representative groups; and conducting/instructing clinics and workshops on rules, playing techniques, officiating procedures, and policies.
 Mentor assigned Sport Clubs; assist with Sport Club Council meetings and officer training's, club budget allocation, roster and waiver management, home event planning and management, etc. Previous experience in programming and organizing Intramural Sports and previous experience officiating and/or officials’ training is preferred.